-We will continue to advocate from improvements in groundwater protection at both the regional and national levels.
-This would form a part of our commitment to manage and mitigate risk of contamination of Christchurch's urban public water supplies, to protect public health and avoid the need for residual disinfection.
+We will continue to advocate for improvements in groundwater protection at both the regional and national levels.
+This would form a part of our commitment to manage and mitigate risk of contamination of Christchurch's urban public water supplies, to protect public health and avoid the need for residual disinfection (e.g. chlorination).
 This links to approaches suggested for objective 11.